Up next? Ty takes a cutlass to the seven seas in Rafael Sabatini’s ‘The Black Swan!’

 His three-cut signature – the letter Z – is unmistakable.
 It’s the sign of The Fox.
 The calling card of the masked avenger we cheer as Zorro!

-His creator, Johnston McCulley, started as a crime reporter for “The Police Gazette” and in Public Affairs for The Army during World War I. A history buff, he would go on to write hundreds of stories, fifty novels and numerous screenplays for movies and TV, often using the rough and romantic Southern California Desert as his backdrop.
+His creator, Johnston McCulley, started as a crime reporter for “The Police Gazette” and served in Army Public Affairs in World War I. A history buff, he would go on to write hundreds of stories, fifty novels and numerous screenplays for movies and TV, often using the rough and romantic Southern California Desert as his backdrop.
 And it was in 1919 that he first introduced us to his most famous character, in a serialized story appearing in the pulp magazine “All-Story Weekly.”

-First, an oft-asked question: is Zorro Spanish or Mexican?
+But who is he?
+To begin, is Zorro Spanish or Mexican?
 The simplest answer is McCulley created the character as “of Mexican heritage” who is educated in Spain before returning to California in the 1820s.
-So you decide.
-Of course, Don Diego Vega (later De La Vega) / Zorro has appeared in several incarnations, from stories to radio to comics to features to television.
-And, sure, things change.
+Don Diego Vega (later De La Vega) / Zorro has appeared in several incarnations, from stories to radio to comics to features to television and, of course, things change.
 Interestingly, the fox – zorro is Spanish for the fox – is never depicted as an emblem but rather a metaphor for the character's cunning.
 McCulley's concept of a band of men helping Zorro, for instance, is often absent from other versions; a significant exception is the Serial ‘Zorro’s Fighting Legion’ (1939).
 In the original stories, Zorro is aided by a deaf-mute named Bernardo.
 In Disney’s TV Series (1957), Bernardo is not deaf but pretends to be, serving as a spy.
 The Family Channel’s TV Series (1990) replaces Bernardo with a teenager named Felipe, but with a similar disability and pretense.
 The two Antonio Banderas features (1998 & 2005) reintroduced the character to a wide modern audience, and in 2009 a popular TV Series in – wait for it – The Philippines began, continuing 95 years of the Spanish-Mexican-California hero.

 Ah, but is he fact or fiction?
-Well – fact – the historical figure most often associated with the Zorro character is Joaquin Murrieta, a miner turned outlaw during The California Gold Rush.
+Well – fact? – the historical figure most often associated with the Zorro character is Joaquin Murrieta, a miner turned outlaw during The California Gold Rush.
 Opinions on why he became an outlaw vary, not unlike our old friend Jesse James, although Murietta is – fiction? – widely regarded – significantly due to an 1854 dime novel by John Rollin Ridge – as The Mexican Robin Hood.
 (None other than William Wellman told the story in his 1936 film ‘The Robin Hood Of El Dorado’ and – for you close-watching fans – yes, that’s why Antonio Banderas’ character’s name is Murrieta.)
 The character of Zorro certainly resembles Robin Hood, is a direct literary descendent of Orczy’s ‘The Scarlet Pimpernel’ (1903), and is a rather obvious ancestor to Batman (first appearing in the comics in 1939); in fact, in several iterations of the Wayne murders, it’s our film today that Thomas and Martha took young Bruce to see that fateful night.
 But I digress …

-And it wouldn’t be touched – much less paralleled – for twenty years.
+And it wouldn’t be touched – much less matched – for twenty years.

 'The Mark Of Zorro' (1940)